Dalleth

 At its peak there were perhaps a dozen families involved, but as these were spread over the whole length of Cornwall regular events such as playgroups could not be effectively organised.
 The organisation was weakened following the introduction of Kernewek Kemmyn, as some of its more active members opted to continue with Unified Cornish.
-Eventually Dalleth was merged back into Kowethas an Yeth Kernewek and no longer exists as a separate organisation.
+Eventually Dalleth was merged into Kowethas an Yeth Kernewek and, as of 2001, exists under the umbrella of that organisation.